-Approach to Counseling
+My Approach and Theoretical Framework to Counseling

 Personal History and Dominant Narratives